 For your first class

 No need to bring gear!
-Just arrive wearing whatever you’d normally wear when exercising.
-We have some loaner swords which can help get you started.
+Just bring a water bottle (we get sweaty!), closed toe shoes, and arrive wearing whatever else you’d normally wear when exercising.
+We have some loaner swords to help you get started.

 Once you know you’re coming back to a second class, you should buy a mask and gloves.
 Having a mask and gloves allows you to perform a much wider range of exercises safely, and thus *drastically* increases the amount of fun you can have with swords.